 .addLabel("l1", "Main Title", colspan=5)- saves you having to type in the row or column values.

 appjar has been going so long, that some of the early decisions have turned out to be bad ones...

 Some functions have now been deprecated - you can still use them, but appJar will warn you that you should be using something else.

 Some elements of appjar are in beta.
 This means you can use them, and they generally work - but you may come across issues or they may change in the future.
 Generally, the beta code works pretty well - it wouldn't be included if it didn't.
-But, equally, we know its not perfect - drag'n drop will keep growing & improving, and the grid needs some work.
+But, equally, we know its not perfect - drag'n drop will keep growing & improving, and the table needs some work.

 So, please use them, and let us know any issues or improvements you'd like...